stgoos/wp-plugin-customisations/README.md

-# wp-plugin-yop-poll-pro
+# WordPress plugin: YOP POLL
-Custom code for the YOP POLL PRO plugin for WordPress
+Custom code for the YOP POLL plugin for WordPress.

+Find more about the plugin itself on https://yop-poll.com/

 + Change the default answer for text-slider questions